 In many areas of the world today, transportation infrastructure are underused and traffic is mismanaged simply because of the lack of access to real-time information among motorists, commuters, and traffic agencies.
 In the future, more widespread use of artificial intelligence will increase mobility in transportation and efficiency in traffic management.

 Some modern cities today, for instance, take advantage of smart traffic signal technologies that let traffic lights change their signals based on real-time traffic information, while some have also equipped public transport assets like buses and trains with GPS technologies that allow the riding public to track the time and availability of these services.
-Commuters today also make use of third-party mobile applications that use proprietary algorithms to show people the best routes to take, especially during rush hours or when traffic is disrupted by accidents and other causes.
+Commuters today also make use of third-party mobile applications that use proprietary algorithms to show people the best routes to take and fleet vehicle tracking, especially during rush hours or when traffic is disrupted by accidents and other causes.

 Healthcare and Population Health Management